MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     If the system prompts you, save the app name as **Real Estate Showings**.

+## Add Real Estate Properties form to the app

+1. On the Tree view, select **New screen** > **Blank**.

+1. Select **With data** to start the screen with Dataverse data.

+1. Select the **Real Estate Properties** table.

+1. On the Tree view, select **MainScreen1**.

+1. In the Copilot chat, send the following prompt:

+   `Create a button on Form1`

+1. On the form, drag the button to below the Property field.

+1. With the button selected, update the **Text** Property to:

+   `"View Property"`

+1. With the button selected, update the **OnSelect** Property to:

+   `Navigate(Screen1)` (need help with this formula to navigate to the selected Real Estate Property)

+1. Select **Save**.

+1. Select **MainScreen1** and select **Play**.
+View a Real Estate Showing that has a Property populated.
+Select **View Property** on the form and notice that it navigates to the related Real Estate Property form.

+1. Close out of the app preview.

+1. Select **Screen1** from the Tree view.

+1. In the Copilot chat, type and send:

+   `Add an icon for Back navigation on the form`

+1. Look at the icon generated.
+In the Properties pane, change the Icon to a Back icon.
+Drag the button to below the Real Estate Properties title.

+1. In the Copilot chat, type and send:

+   `Change the backIcon to yellow`

+1. Select **MainScreen1** and select **Play**.

+1. View a Real Estate Showing that has a Property populated.
+Select **View Property** on the form and notice that it navigates to the related Real Estate Property form.
+Select the **Back** icon to navigate back to the Real Estate Showing.

 Congratulations on creating your canvas app with Copilot!